mosn/layotto/README.md

 ### Get started with Layotto

-See the quick start guides [configuration demo with apollo](docs/en/start/configuration/start-apollo.md) or [configuration demo with etcd](docs/en/start/configuration/start.md) that can help you get started with Layotto.
+See the quick start guide [configuration demo with apollo](docs/en/start/configuration/start-apollo.md) that can help you get started with Layotto.

 ### Use Pub/Sub API